CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: CodecNeRF

 \subsection{Entropy coding finetuning deltas}

 We leverage neural compression methods that have demonstrated efficacy in image and video domains to seek to achieve the optimal compression rate~\cite{balle2016compiclr17, balle2018compiclr18, li2021dcvc, lin2020mlvc, sheng2022temporal}.
-We adopt a fully factorized density model~\cite{balle2018compiclr18} to our proposed parameter-efficient finetuning of the triplanes and MLP.
+We adopt a entropy coding model~\cite{balle2018compiclr18} to our proposed parameter-efficient finetuning of the triplanes.
 We model the prior using a non-parametric density, which is convolved with a standard uniform density in a differentiable manner (please refer to \cite{balle2018compiclr18} for more details).
-Then, our training objective is defined as follows.
+Then, our training objective for the finetuning is defined as follows.

 where $\lambda_\mathrm{rate}$ will balance between the quantization error and the code length.
 We only applied the entropy model to the feature matrices for triplane features, and after finetuning, updated matrices $M_{k,r}^{s}$ are quantized and compressed, while other weights, $\omega_a, \omega_b, v_r^s$ are stored with 32-bit precision as a convention.
-We found that applying entropy coding to MLP layers (only LoRA) resulted in unstable training and increased code length.
-Please see the supplementary for the ablation study.
+Please see the supplementary for the details and entropy coding on MLP (LoRA).